CyberArchitect777/matchmaster-project/README.md

 ### Project Management

 With the user stories completed, a decision had to be made on how the project would be managed.
 It was decided that a GitHub project board would be used to develop the project.
+Four sections were opened on the board.
+These were as follows:

+- Backlog - To store any user stories not completed.
+This is inevitable given the scale of the project and the resources available.
+- Todo - Things that should be done in this iteration
+- In Progress - Things that are currently being worked on.
+- Done - Things that have been completed.

-Thus, the first stage was to map the user stories onto the project board.
+The next stage was to map the user stories onto the project board.
 The links to both the board and the user stories can be seen below.

 [GitHub Project Board](https://github.com/users/CyberArchitect777/projects/10)